USS Wolverine (IX-64): History

 The name for the ship Seeandbee, based on the initials of the company that owned the ship, was chosen by means of a contest in which the winner received a prize of $10.00 and a free trip on the ship.
-When completed Seeandbee left Detroit the morning of 19 June 1913 on its maiden voyage.
+When completed, Seeandbee left Detroit the morning of 19 June 1913 on its maiden voyage.
 After stopping in Cleveland at the East 9th Street pier, Seeandbee then headed to Buffalo arriving the next morning to what was called a "Royal Welcome".
-While at Buffalo the ship was open for free tours and a reception was held for the Buffalo Chamber of Commerce by the Cleveland Chamber of Commerce who had chartered the trip.
+While at Buffalo, the ship was open for free tours and a reception was held for the Buffalo Chamber of Commerce by the Cleveland Chamber of Commerce who had chartered the trip.

-In addition to the scheduled operation between Cleveland and Buffalo the vessel made special cruises to Detroit and Chicago along with other ports on the Great Lakes.
+In addition to the scheduled operation between Cleveland and Buffalo, the vessel made special cruises to Detroit and Chicago along with other ports on the Great Lakes.
 In an advertisement dated 12 June 1914, the cost to travel between Cleveland to Buffalo on Seeandbee was touted to be less than a railroad ticket and that any railroad ticket for travel between the two cities would be accepted.
-During August 1930 C & B Transit issued a $10,000 challenge to prove that Seeandbee was the "fastest on the lakes" but the challenge was never accepted by the other steamship companies.
-For the 1933 Chicago World's Fair Seeandbee was scheduled to make a number of all-inclusive trips that summer.
-Prior to the start of the 1937 sailing season Seeandbee underwent refitting.
+During August 1930, C & B Transit issued a $10,000 challenge to prove that Seeandbee was the "fastest on the lakes" but the challenge was never accepted by the other steamship companies.
+For the 1933 Chicago World's Fair, Seeandbee was scheduled to make a number of all-inclusive trips that summer.

+Seeandbee was used as a hotel for approximately 842 pilgrims during the 7th National Eucharistic Congress in Cleveland in September 1935.

+Prior to the start of the 1937 sailing season, Seeandbee underwent refitting.
 A new large ballroom was constructed on the upper deck, stateroom space was converted into parlors, and new showers, baths and beauty parlors were added to the ship.

-Due to heavy losses in 1938 Cleveland and Buffalo Transit was liquidated in 1939 with the vessel acquired by the Chicago-based C&B Transit Company.
+Due to heavy losses in 1938, Cleveland and Buffalo Transit was liquidated in 1939, with the vessel being acquired by the Chicago-based C&B Transit Company.
 Seeandbee was used for short excursion trips as well.
 A 1940 newspaper article from Buffalo, New York shows that Seeandbee was booked by the local Democratic Party office for their annual "lake cruise and party rendezvous" from 1 p.m. to midnight.